 This beach is located off of the main Lands End trail.
 When you hike down, you are rewarded with a cliffside labyrinth offering stunning vistas of the bay and the Golden Gate Bridge.
 The beach itself varies depending on the tide.
 At high tide it is a beautiful but small beach often filled with cairns.
 At low tide, it is a long rocky beach (hence the name) with abundant tide pools teeming with sea anemone, mussels and sea stars.
 This location is great for a couple, an adventurous maternity session or families with older children (or children that can hike a bit and be trusted around cliffs edges) as there are some areas with a steep drop-off particularly near the labyrinth.
 This location can get crowded on weekends so is preferable on weekdays and it requires at least a ½ mile hike to get there.

 China Beach is a small beautiful beach cove located in the Seacliff neighborhood of San Francisco.
 There is a short staircase with easy access to the beach.
 The beach itself is a small sandy cove surrounded by impressive rocky coastal cliffs on both sides and a clear view of the Golden Gate Bridge.
-I love this location for an early morning session as sometimes the beach is entirely empty save for a few surfers or ocean swimmers.
-It is not recommended for afternoon or sunset sessions because it is so small, it can get overcrowded easily.
+I love this location for an early morning session or weekday sunset sessions and if we are lucky sometimes the beach is entirely empty save for a few surfers or ocean swimmers.
+It is not recommended for weekend sunset sessions because it is so small, it can get overcrowded easily.
 I also like that this location works well on both sunny and overcast days.

 This is my most requested location.
 A beautiful beach, iconic bridge views, sandy cliffs, coastal trees, and some dilapidated but aesthetically interesting barracks… Baker Beach is a one stop shop for a variety of beautiful backdrops.
 It works equally well at sunrise and sunset.
 I do love shooting here, but I don’t love the crowds as they can distract from the beauty of your photos and the intimacy of the session.
 Sunrise sessions are usually uncrowded and weeknight sunset sessions are also manageable in terms of crowds but weekends are usually too busy here.
 I do not recommend this location for a weekend sunset session as it is just too hectic.
 I also have a preference for this location in sunny weather so not as ideal for summer months when Karl the fog is ever-present.
 One final downside is the old dude nudists are a fixture at this beach so if you don’t want to see old naked men or don’t want your kids to, this is not the location for you.